SAIS-S2S-Technology/Roadmap/README.md

 This repository contains two versions of a short presentation on our activities and an additional About section.

-The presentation lays out who we are, what problem we aim to solve, what solution we propose and how we want to partner with you.
+The presentation lays out who we are, what problems we aim to solve, what solutions we propose and how we want to partner with you.

 ### For potential advisers